Browse Curriculum

 Computer Science Curriculum Trajectory

 We have two tracks on which students can embark: software development and design.
-Students interested in programming start out with Python Programming in middle school or Introduction to Computer Science in high school.
+Students interested in programming start out with Javascript Programming in middle school and Introduction to Programming or Introduction to AI with Coding in high school.

-AP Computer Science allows students to develop strong programming skills in the Java programming language which can then be applied when learning to develop and analyze algorithms in Algorithms.
-The algorithmic and analysis skills acquired in Algorithms can then be applied to some very large scale real-world problems when studying Artificial Intelligence.
-Students more interested in applications programming can pursue the Mobile Computing sequence to learn skills necessary to develop apps for mobile devices.
+AT Programming allows students to develop strong programming skills in the Java language which can then be applied when learning to develop and analyze algorithms in Algorithms.
+The algorithmic and analysis skills acquired in Algorithms can then be applied to some very large scale real-world problems when studying Artificial Intelligence and Machine Learning.

 We also offer a wide breadth of application-specific design progressions.
-Students interested in 3D design, art, and mechanical engineering can pick up CAD (SolidWorks) and 3D printing skills in CAD I and Maker Skills, and then progress to advanced SolidWorks, manufacturing skills, entrepreneurship with CAD II and Robotics.
-Graphic design and print products are introduced in the Multimedia Production I, then animation and web design projects build on these skills in Multimedia Production II.
+Students interested in 3D design and art can pick up CAD (Fusion360 from AutoDesk) and 3D printing skills in CAD I and Product Design, and then progress to advanced Fusion360 and entrepreneurship with CAD II.
+Those with an interest in mechanical engineering, manufacturing skills, and working with their hands can take our [Mechanical Engineering] course.

 Often, skills from the software development track will synergize with skills in the design track.
 Similarly, skills from design classes will improve students’ software projects by providing insight into human factors involved inherent in most software products.